 Load Balancer is typically used to distribute traffic across a number of servers.
 These devices and software are placed between the client and the server farm, accepting incoming network and application traffic and distributing the traffic across multiple backend servers using various methods.
-Best Load Balancing Software can be used to distribute traffic within a data centre as well as in-between data centres.
-Accordingly, these are classified as local Load Balancing Software and global Load Balancing Software.
+Load Balancing solutions can be used to distribute traffic within a data centre as well as in-between data centres.
+Accordingly, these are classified as local Load Balancing Software and global Software.

 Global Load Balancing Software

 Global Load Balancing solutions facilitates network traffic distribution to a group of data centres in various geographical locations.
 This Load Balancer is located at a single site and provides load balancing to multiple sites or data centres.
 Global Software act as internet DNS services and provide the IP address to local clients who are accessing data centre services.
 This Load Balancer intelligently calculate the most appropriate site to direct client traffic, and the client traffic is directed or the load is balanced to sites, depending on the policies configured in the global Load Balancing system.